cisco-outshift-ai-agents/caipe-workshop-mars-colony/301-mission6.md

 </div>

+##add warning
+agent isn't authenticted when using through backstage. this will be fixed in the coming weeks.

 ## Overview

 🚀 **Mission Status**: Advanced Mars Inhabitant, you're now ready to deploy the full Community AI Platform Engineering stack to establish the colony's complete AI infrastructure.